Viasat/network-stats-capstone/docs/Fall_2020_syllabus.md

 #### **Binary Classifiers**

 > Your binary classifiers are the main thrust of your Q1 work that will be documented in your Final Replication reports.
-The work you did for Checkpoint 1 and Checkpoing 2 reports (and our feedback) should help guide you to a solid final report according to Prof. Fraenkel's guidelines.
+The work you did for Checkpoint 1 and Checkpoint 2 reports (and our feedback) should help guide you to a solid final report according to Prof. Fraenkel's guidelines.
 See [Quarter 1 Replication](https://dsc-capstone.github.io/assignments/quarter-1-replication/#final-report) for more info.

 > You should be able to run your classifiers on any other students' data and get similar results.
 If you do not feel you have enough data, then use network-stats to generate all the data you need for all the traffic scenarios you need.